 Short-term interfund receivables and payables are classified as current assets and liabilities in the fund financial statements.
 Short-term interfund receivables and payables between governmental activities and business-type activities are netted on the government-wide statement of net position.
-Short-term interfund receivables and payables between governmental and fiduciary funds are listed as due from external parties on the government-wide statement of net position.
+Short-term interfund receivables and payables between governmental and fiduciary funds are listed as internal balances on the government-wide statement of net position.